a-ayuan/ConvoPilot/README.md

 # ConvoPilot

-ConvoPilot is an AI-powered conversational strategy engine designed to help users optimize their cold outreach messages.
+**ConvoPilot** is an AI-powered conversational strategy engine designed to help users optimize their cold outreach messages.
 It leverages advanced AI techniques to generate personalized and effective communication strategies.
--> Now developing into a web app
+The project is now evolving into a full-stack web application.

 ## Features